babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 This was [changed in v7](https://github.com/babel/babel/pull/6280) so that it won't auto-inject the `"use strict"` directive unless the source file is a `module`.

-It was also not in Babel's original scope to compile dependencies: we actually got issue reports that people would accidently do it, making the build slower.
+It was also not in Babel's original scope to compile dependencies: we actually got issue reports that people would accidentally do it, making the build slower.
 There is a lot of defaults and documentation in the tooling that purposely disable compiling `node_modules`.

 ### Using Non-Standard Syntax